-The common software vulnerabilities on our top 10 software vulnerability list for 2019 are easy to find and fix with the right AppSec tools and guidance.
+The software flaws and weaknesses on our top 10 software vulnerability list for 2019 are easy to find and fix with the right application security guidance.

 In a perfect world, all software would be without flaws or weaknesses.
-Or at least software vulnerabilities would be definitively ranked in terms of frequency; ease, likelihood, and business and technical impact of exploitation; and tools and resources needed to detect and remediate.
+Or at least the different types of software vulnerabilities would be definitively ranked in terms of frequency; ease, likelihood, and business and technical impact of exploitation; and tools and resources needed to detect and remediate.
 That way, developers would know exactly what to focus their resources on and when to consider the job done.

-In this world, there isn’t such a list.
-But the high-risk and common software vulnerabilities described by OWASP (including the OWASP Top 10 2017 and the OWASP Top 10 Mobile) and MITRE (CWE/SANS Top 25), among others, are a good start.
+In the real world, there isn’t a definitive list of the top security vulnerabilities.
+Every application at every organization has its own set of unique security issues.
+But the high-risk and common weaknesses and flaws described by OWASP (including the OWASP Top 10 2017 and the OWASP Top 10 Mobile) and MITRE (CWE Top 25), among others, are a good start.
 These lists cover a range of software environments, including web apps and mobile apps, which account for the majority of enterprise applications.
-Vulnerabilities are chosen based on many criteria, such as how common the threats are, how easy they are to detect and remediate, and their potential technical and business impacts.
+Types of vulnerabilities are chosen based on many criteria, such as how common the threats are, how easy they are to detect and remediate, and their potential technical and business impacts.

 We can’t tell you which software flaws will pose the most threat to your business in 2019.
 And we can’t tell you which ones are most likely to cause the next data breach.
-Instead, we’ve chosen 10 common software vulnerabilities whose remediation offers a high rate of return for your remediation efforts.
-These application risks are widespread among web apps or mobile apps and are easy to exploit.
+Instead, we’ve chosen 10 common types of security vulnerabilities where you’ll see a high rate of return for your remediation efforts.
+These application risks are widespread among web apps and mobile apps and are easy to exploit.
 But many can be detected using automated tools such as static analysis, without the need for extensive manual code review.
 And with the right guidance, they can be cheap to remediate.
-In other words, these common software vulnerabilities are low-hanging fruit not only for attackers but also for developers—even those with limited application security resources.
+In other words, these common software flaws and weaknesses are low-hanging fruit not only for attackers but also for developers—even those with limited application security resources.

 In no particular order, here’s our top 10 software vulnerability list for 2019.

-Buffer overflows are among the most well-known common software vulnerabilities.
+Buffer overflows are among the most well-known types of software vulnerabilities.
 When you try to put something that’s too big into memory that’s too small, of course unpredictable things happen.
-The most popular web app languages (e.g., Java) protect against this type of vulnerability.
-But many mobile apps are written in C/C++, a language family that’s famously vulnerable to buffer overflows.
-See buffer overflow and incorrect buffer size calculation.
+The most popular web app languages (e.g., Java) protect against this type of security vulnerability.
+But many mobile apps are written in C/C++, a language family that’s famously vulnerable to buffer overflow and incorrect buffer size calculation.

 Loss of connectivity threatens customers temporarily.
 But loss of sensitive data threatens customers for the rest of their lives—and can have severe consequences for your business.
 Admittedly, protecting data in transit is hard.
 But at least you can use strong encryption on all data at rest (i.e., stored data).
 See insecure data storage, insufficient cryptography, sensitive data exposure, missing encryption, and broken or risky cryptography.

 No one writes code from complete scratch these days.
-All modern code contains some existing code, whether in the form of self-contained modules or snippets “borrowed” from other codebases.
-But the convenience of code reuse comes with threats: New vulnerabilities are discovered all the time.
+All modern codebases contain some existing code, whether in the form of frameworks, self-contained modules, or snippets “borrowed” from other sources.
+But the convenience of code reuse comes with threats: New security vulnerabilities are discovered all the time.
 Malicious actors can take over trusted components.
 And if you don’t know what’s in your codebase, you can’t track it or fix it.
 See using components with known vulnerabilities.

-Cross-site scripting refers to a family of attacks where attackers execute their own code in the browsers of your website visitors.
+Cross-site scripting refers to a family of software weaknesses that allow attackers execute their own code in the browsers of your website visitors.
 XSS attacks can also occur in your mobile apps if they display webpages, such as FAQs and Help pages.
-It’s the second most prevalent issue on the OWASP Top 10 2017, and the CWE/SANS Top 25 says it’s “one of the most prevalent, obstinate, and dangerous vulnerabilities in web applications.”
+It’s the second most prevalent issue on the OWASP Top 10 2017, and an earlier version of the CWE/SANS Top 25 said it’s “one of the most prevalent, obstinate, and dangerous vulnerabilities in web applications.”